observo/ProcessSynchronization/ReadMe.md

 Good Software requires to understand Lock and Synchronization very well.
 See http://web.mit.edu/6.031/www/sp19/classes/21-locks/

+These Programs will run on Linux and Mac.
+We have checked on Linux Ubuntu Distribution.

 The aaa.txt has No Header.
 The ccc.txt has Header.
 The xaa has Header.